Nissan sees profit dip as sales fall, offsetting cost cuts

-TOKYO (AP) — Japanese automaker Nissan is reporting an 8 percent fall in profit for the latest quarter as declining sales offset the benefits of cost cuts.
+TOKYO (AP) — Japanese automaker Nissan reported Thursday an 8 percent fall in profit for the latest quarter as declining sales offset the benefits of cost cuts.

-Nissan Motor Co. reported a July-September profit of 130.4 billion yen ($1.1 billion) Thursday, down from 141.6 billion yen the same period a year earlier.
+Nissan Motor Co.’s July-September profit totaled 130.4 billion yen ($1.1 billion) Thursday, down from 141.6 billion yen the same period a year earlier.

 Quarterly sales dipped nearly 3 percent to 2.82 trillion yen ($24.8 billion).